 If you’ve been hanging around my blog for any length of time, you know I’m a big fan of radio playwright Arch Oboler.
 Best-known for his work on Lights Out and his own series, Arch Oboler’s Plays, Oboler could take the most mundane ideas and make them fresh and compelling.
 He had a busy mind, and like many writers, Oboler liked to look ahead, even if the future scared him.

 When the atomic bombs were dropped in August of 1945, Oboler couldn’t help but wonder what this would mean for mankind.
 On September 20, 1945, a little over a month after the Hiroshima and Nagasaki bombings, Arch Oboler’s Plays aired ‘Rocket From Manhattan.”
-The story was set in the year 2000, and follows a group of four astronauts who are on their way back from man’s first landing on the moon.
+The story was set in the year 2000, and follows a group of three astronauts who are on their way back from man’s first landing on the moon.
 As they approach Earth, they are horrified to learn that nuclear war has broken out.

 The play found new life when it was retitled Night of the Auk and opened on Broadway December 3, 1956.
 Produced by Kermit Bloomgarden and directed by Sidney Lumet, the play featured an all-star cast, including Claude Rains, Christopher Plummer, and Dick York.